ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsubsection{Single Style Spatial Control}

-Our spatial control is integrated with the deferred back-propagation technique in ARF \cite{zhang2022arf}.
+Our proposed spatial control is integrated with the deferred back-propagation technique in ARF~\cite{zhang2022arf}.
 During the deferred back-propagation process, the loss and gradient of the predicted view are calculated with auto-differentiation disabled.
 Each 2D predicted view is associated with a cached-gradients map of the same size.
-The key aspect of our spatial control is applying a binary spatial mask $\mathbf{T}^{r}$ to the cached-gradients map $\hat{\mathbf{X}}_{\text{grad}}$, as shown in Equation \ref{eq: spatial-control-single}, where $\circ$ denotes element-wise multiplication.
+We design a binary spatial mask $\mathbf{T}^{r}$ to the cached-gradients map $\hat{\mathbf{X}}_{\text{grad}}$ to achieve spatial control - only the gradients corresponding to the masked region are retained, as shown in Eq. \ref{eq: spatial-control-single}, where $\circ$ denotes element-wise multiplication.

 Each element in $\mathbf{T}^{r}$ takes either a value of 0 or 1.
 The regions in the mask with a value of 0 correspond to the portions of the predicted view that are not subject to stylization, while the regions with a value of 1 reflect the areas of the view that need to be stylized.
 As a result, only the gradients corresponding to the chosen regions are used in the computation throughout the optimization step where the cached gradients are back-propagated.

 The source of the spatial mask is not limited and can be manually annotated.
 In this paper, we employ semantic segmentation maps $\mathbf{T}_{\text{semantic}}^{r}$ to determine the regions of specific semantic objects within the scene.